Making Tax Digital for Income Tax

 1 January to 31 March

-Under the revised regulations, deadlines for quarterly reports are the 7th of the month after the tax year quarter end (e.g. 7 August 2026 for the first quarter to 5 July or 30 June 2026).
-The taxable profits will need to be finalised by 31 January following the end of the tax year as part of the final declaration process (i.e. the same as the current tax return filing deadline).
+The deadlines for quarterly reports are the 7th of the month after the tax year quarter end (e.g. 7 August 2026 for the first quarter to 5 July or 30 June 2026).
+The taxable profits will need to be finalised by 31 January following the end of the tax year as part of the MTD tax return process (i.e. the same as the current tax return filing deadline).

-HMRC state that the final declaration will replace the Self Assessment tax return and will be due by 31 January following the end of the tax year.
-Prior to submitting the final declaration, the individual needs to have provided details of non-business income and any reliefs to HMRC in a digital format.
+The MTD tax return will replace the Self Assessment tax return and will be due by 31 January following the end of the tax year.
+Prior to submitting the MTD tax return, the individual needs to have provided details of non-business income and any reliefs to HMRC in a digital format.

 Timing of MTD for ITSA

-Where a relevant business is already being carried on immediately before 6 April 2025, and the individual is not exempt, MTD for ITSA will be mandated from 6 April 2026.
+Where a relevant business is already being carried on immediately before 6 April 2025, and the individual is not exempt, the draft regulations currently state that MTD for ITSA will be mandated from 6 April 2026 by default.
 For businesses that start later, MTD for ITSA will generally be mandated from 6 April of the third tax year in which the business exists.
+Where the taxpayer elects to report on a calendar year quarters basis, the start date will be 1 April rather than 5 April.

 Find out more…

-This note reflects the law in force as at 23 February 2024 together with the revisions coming into force from 14 March 2024.
+This note reflects the law in force as at 3 October 2025 together with draft primary and secondary legislation published on 21 July 2025.
+Further changes may be made prior to 6 April 2026.
 This note does not cover all aspects of this subject.
 To find out more about any aspect of the above, please discuss with your usual Deloitte contact.
 If you do not have a usual contact, please contact Rachel McEleney (rmceleney@deloitte.co.uk).
 For further information visit our website at www.deloitte.co.uk.